not-na/packetmq/docs/source/gettingstarted.rst

    >>> reg.packetInt(mypacket)
    17

-You can also create new packets yourself with the class :py:class:´packetmq.packet
+You can also create new packets by subclassing :py:class:´packetmq.packet.Packet`\ .

 Sending Data to Peers
 ---------------------